tjonesutd87/odin-recipes/README.md

 # odin-recipes

-Create a website to display recipes and show off/practice HTML skills Skills that will be displayed through this project:
+Create a website to display recipes and show off/practice HTML skills.

+Skills that will be displayed through this project:
 1. Proper HTML formatting
 2. Display knowledge of how to use lists